yohasebe/monadic-chat/docs/installation.md

 ## How to Uninstall

-1. Click the Monadic Chat icon in the menu bar and select `Uninstall`.
+1. Click  `Uninstall Images and Containers` in the menu.
 This will remove the Docker containers and images shown below.
 2. Quit Monadic Chat.
 3. For **macOS**, open the `Applications` folder in Finder and drag Monadic Chat to the trash.
 For **Windows**, uninstall Monadic Chat from `Add or Remove Programs`.